11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 I believe it is its versatility; it’s incredibly sharp, from 16 to 35 millimeters.

-So I can be vlogging at 16 millimeters, and if I need to take some more portrait photography or any kind of photography, I can bring it to 35 millimeters.
+So I can be vlogging at 16 millimeters, and if I need to take some more portrait photography or any photography, I can bring it to 35 millimeters.

 It’s incredibly sharp.

-It’s a constant aperture all the way through, which means that it does not get any darker as you zoom in.
+It’s a constant aperture all the way through, so it does not get any darker as you zoom in.

 This lens at 35 millimeters, with the full-frame Canon EOSR, provides stunning results with beautiful bokeh in the background.

-It’s a great full-frame lens, and the prices are going down as the RF lineup comes out, but it’s still extremely sharp, and you will not be disappointed with this lens.
+It’s a tremendous full-frame lens, and the prices are going down as the RF lineup comes out, but it’s still extremely sharp, and you will not be disappointed with this lens.

-The Canon 16 to 35 F 2.8, end up using these lenses for most of our wedding day shoots, especially when we’re using a stabilizer; we have both versions two and version three, and both are great.
+The Canon 16 to 35 F 2.8 uses these lenses for most of our wedding day shoots, especially when using a stabilizer; we have both versions two and three, which are excellent.

 We love this lens because they zoom internally, and I know it’s only 16 to 35, and you’re like, that’s not very much zoom, but it makes a big difference.

-It was totally a game-changer for us; you’re always working around photographers or other people or second shooters on wedding days.
+It was a game-changer for us; you always work around photographers, other people, or second shooters on wedding days.

-So, it’s just a lifesaver to have some flexibility whenever you want to shoot wide or zoom in a little bit tighter.
+So, it’s just a lifesaver to have flexibility whenever you want to shoot wide or zoom in slightly tighter.

-The third reason we love using this lens is that it actually has pretty close focusing capabilities.
+The third reason we love using this lens is that it has pretty close focusing capabilities.

-So, we can actually use this almost as a macro in many instances; we’ve done tons of weddings where I didn’t even use a macro for a ring shot; I just use this.
+So, we can use this almost as a macro in many instances; we’ve done tons of weddings where I didn’t even use a macro for a ring shot; I use this.

-Especially when I’m shooting in 4k, it has that trough factor that helps out a little bit, but even not shooting in 4k, you can get pretty close.
+Especially when I’m shooting in 4k, it has that trough factor that helps a little bit, but even not in 4k, you can get pretty close.

-So it’s very flexible that we don’t have to change lenses if I’m using it as a stabilizer when I’m shooting details, and I just have this on there.
+So it’s very flexible that we don’t have to change lenses if I’m using it as a stabilizer when shooting details, and I have this on there.

-The fourth reason is that it’s just sharp; we’ve had many wide lenses in the past that, especially when you’re shooting wider, never seem to be able to hit their focus points and are always going to be a little soft.
+The fourth reason is that it’s just sharp; we’ve had many wide lenses in the past that, especially when you’re shooting wider, never seem to be able to hit their focus points and will always be a little soft.

 But this thing never disappoints in the area of sharpness.

-So there you have it, the 16 to 35, we love it to great land and super flexible, and we definitely recommend this to anyone.
+So there you have it, the 16 to 35.
+We love it to great land and super flexible, and we recommend this to anyone.

 Especially if you’re doing a lot of stabilizer-based shooting.